fotinakis/jsonapi-serializers/README.md

 * Supports the readonly features of the JSON:API spec.
   * **Full support for compound documents** ("side-loading") and the `include` parameter.
 * Similar interface to ActiveModel::Serializers, should provide an easy migration path.
 * Intentionally unopinionated and simple, allows you to structure your app however you would like and then serialize the objects at the end.
+Easy to integrate with your existing authorization systems and service objects.

 JSONAPI::Serializers was built as an intentionally simple serialization interface.
 It makes no assumptions about your database structure or routes and it does not provide controllers or any create/update interface to the objects.
 It is a library, not a framework.
-You will probably still need to do work to make your API fully compliant with the nuances of the [JSON:API spec](http://jsonapi.org/format/), for things like supporting `/links` routes and for supporting write actions like creating or updating objects.
+You will probably still need to do work to make your API fully compliant with the nuances of the [JSON:API spec](http://jsonapi.org/format/), for things like supporting `/relationships` routes and for supporting write actions like creating or updating objects.
 If you are looking for a more complete and opinionated framework, see the [jsonapi-resources](https://github.com/cerebris/jsonapi-resources) project.

 ## Installation